 Mr. Loeffler is the Director of the Fredericksburg Convention and Visitor Bureau.
 Mr. Loeffler and the CVB are dedicated to promoting the Fort Martin Scott Historic Site as an important local historical attraction.

 Mr. McCrae is a retired healthcare executive and historical researcher.
-He is a member of the Board of Directors and Education Chairman of the Former Texas Rangers Foundation.
+He currently serves as the Advisory Board Chairman and serves as the Fort Martin Scott redelvopment project manager.
+He is a past member of the Board of Directors and Education Chairman of the Former Texas Rangers Foundation.

 STEPHEN R. SCHMIDT